SunnyTseng/bbsTaiwan_develop/README.md

-bbsTaiwan package development repository
+R package development practice
 ================
 2024-03-25

-This is a repository for storaging all the resources for making the R package “bbsTaiwan”.
-All the functions were tested withing this repo before putting into bbsTaiwan.
+This is a repository for storaging all the resources for making the R package “bbsTaiwan”

 ## Resources